Our guide to the Banks Peninsula region and stunning Akaroa Harbour

-Sixty years later, the peninsula had become an important European whaling spot, with the British and French disputing (for a change), who actually "owned" it.
-The signing of the Treaty of Waitangi, in 1840, however, soon settled that issue, when the whole country became British soil.
+Seventy years later, the peninsula had become an important European whaling spot, with the British and French disputing (for a change) who actually owned it.
+The signing of the Treaty of Waitangi in 1840, soon settled the territorial issue when the whole of New Zealand became British soil.

 The area still retains a major French flavour however, particularly in the peninsula's largest settlement of Akaroa.
 Meaning "long harbour" in Maori, Akaroa sits in the middle of a volcanic crater right on the harbour which leads out to Canterbury Bight.
 Akaroa enjoys a stunning setting and has a number of accommodation and dining options.
 This popular tourist spot offers visitors the chance to visit a few small wineries, enjoy a dolphin spotting cruise, take a tour of an Alpaca farm Tour or just enjoy browsing the picturesque town.

 The harbour is home to an abundance of marine life - from seals, dolphins, penguins, birds, and much further out to sea, whales.
 Consequently, there are plenty of wildlife cruises, scuba diving and fishing expeditions to choose from out to the surrounding bays, or stand up paddle boarding, windsurfing and kayaking within the closer confines of the harbour .